1. K-State home

 Core Course

-As a part of the requirements for the Certificate in the Study of Arts and Sciences Through Primary Texts you must take the core course DAS 300: The Great Conversation/Primary Texts Core course.This is a team-taught course featuring some of the best professors at K-State teaching their favorite topics.
-Professors from Latin Classics, Theatre, Political Science, Physics, History and Philosophy come in for two weeks each, and the class is supervised and graded by the program director, Laurie Johnson.
-The class is taught seminar-style so students have a chance to converse with the professors and each other!
+As a part of the requirements for the Certificate in the Study of Arts and Sciences Through Primary Texts you must take the core course DAS 300: The Great Conversation/Primary Texts Core course.
+This is a team-taught course featuring some of the best professors at K-State teaching their favorite topics.
+Professors from fields such as Latin Classics, Theatre, Political Science, History and Philosophy come in for two weeks each, and the class is supervised and graded by the program director, Laurie Johnson.
+The class is taught seminar-style, so students have a chance to converse with the professors and each other!
 Books and materials are paid for by the program.
 For the latest syllabus, email Dr Johnson at lauriej@ksu.edu.

 Capstone Paper

-2. You may submit a paper written for any class you have taken in the program.
-If you do so, you will need to revise the paper so that it incorporates insights from some of your other primary texts courses.
-Your paper must address one or more texts you have read in at least one other primary texts course and demonstrate some reflection about the experience of taking that course.
-If the professor originally assigning the paper agrees, you may submit the Primary Texts version to him or her for approval.
-Otherwise, you may submit it to the director for approval.
-If a participating professor is evaluating the paper, he should notify the director of his or her evaluation (e-mail Dr. Johnson at lauriej@ksu.edu).
-In either case, the director must be provided with a final copy of the paper to keep as a part of the student's file.
+2. Students may submit a paper written for any class they have taken in the program.
+If they do so, they will need to revise the paper so that it incorporates insights from two to three other primary texts courses.
+The paper must address one or more texts the student has read in at least one other primary texts course, and demonstrate some reflection about the experience of taking that course.
+Papers like this should be submitted as described in option 1.

 Here are some pointers:

-–The paper may be, but does not need to be a "research paper" with extensive citation.
+–The paper may be, but does not need to be a "research paper" with extensive citations.
 If the paper takes the "essay" form, it should at least refer to authors and titles of primary texts using parentheses (e.g., Plato, Republic).

 –The paper should be free of spelling and grammatical errors.